Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/concept_dedicated_server_and_hpc/guide.en-gb.md

 The SAP Application Servers infrastructure is hosted on VMware on OVHcloud.
 We advise to take into consideration the [SAP Note 2161991](https://launchpad.support.sap.com/#/notes/2161991), especially chapter 2 and 3, and the [SAP Note 2015392](https://launchpad.support.sap.com/#/notes/2015392), to set a compliant configuration between SAP and virtual machines.

-The Fault Tolerance feature provided by VMware guarantees the availability of your SAP Application Servers in case of ESXi host failures.
+The Fault Tolerance feature<sup>1</sup> provided by VMware guarantees the availability of your SAP Application Servers in case of ESXi host failures.
 Your virtual machine is automatically activated on another member of your VMware cluster.
 We advise enabling it on your virtual machines which host the SAP Central Services (SCS), if you do not manage an SAP cluster for this service in another way.
-The Fault Tolerance could also be enabled on your SAP Application Servers which host a critical service.<br>
+The Fault Tolerance could also be enabled on your SAP Application Servers which host a critical service.
 However, to be able to enable the Fault Tolerance, the virtual machine cannot exceed 8 vCPU and 128 GB of memory.

 For SAP Application Servers which do not host a critical service, we recommend ensuring that the vSphere HA feature is enabled in your VMware cluster.
 It monitors the health of each ESXi host in the cluster, and automatically restarts the virtual machines hosted on the impacted ESXi host.

 The vSphere Distributed Resource Scheduler can also be activated with VM/Host rules to avoid running all SAP Application Servers on the same ESXi host.

+<sup>1</sup> The Fault Tolerance feature is currently incompatible if your virtual machine uses a port group created and managed by NSX.
+[Article 317806](https://knowledge.broadcom.com/external/article?articleNumber=317806)

 ### 4 - Backup infrastructure